Nina Hosali: Career

 In November 1920, Nina and her mother Frances Kate Hosali set out on a tour of North Africa, including Algeria, Tunisia and Morocco.
 They witnessed widespread suffering and malnourishment of working animals, including donkeys, horses, mules and camels.

 When Nina and her mother returned to England in April 1922, Nina had intended to work at a seismological observatory, but they could not forget the animal suffering that they had witnessed during their tour.
 They established The Society for the Protection of Animals Abroad (SPANA) on 2 October 1923 to support the welfare of working animals in North Africa.
-Hosali retired from working for The Society for the Protection of Animals Abroad in 1963.
+Hosali retired from working for The Society for the Protection of Animals Abroad in 1963 (SPANA was renamed Working Animals International in April 2026).

 Nina worked full-time at SPANA for 40 years as organising secretary.
 In 1963, she was appointed SPANA's honorary secretary and partly retired from the charity.
 She was awarded an MBE in the 1976 Birthday Honours list for services to the welfare of animals, particularly in North Africa.